whistlegraph/aesthetic-computer/README.txt

        | boyfriend  |

   + Done
+  - [x] User's reply stays on screen while the response is being written.
   - [x] When bot is not forgetful, exiting chat should erase the history
   - [x] Mom and Dad bots should at some point say "ask your mom / dad"
   - [x] Auto-expand the gutter.